Josh-Payne/Apfyt-iOS/README.md

         return nil
 ```

 This repository has been moved to omit frameworks with large file sizes.
-The
-author is currently working on other projects and will return soon to implement
+I'm currently working on other projects and will return soon to implement
 the principles of OOP learned in CS 108.